yeshenpy/Awesome-Evolutionary-Reinforcement-Learning/README.md

 A list of recent papers regarding the combining Evolutionary Algorithms and Reinforcement Learning.
 They are sorted by time to see the recent papers first.
 I will renew the recent papers and add notes to these papers.

-**I will update other related papers and codes before 10 June 2023.**
+**I will update other related papers and codes before 10 June 2023, including more Policy Optimization, Quality-Diversity with RL, Meta RL, Transfer RL ...**

 ## Paper With Code [TODO]